Childhood Rhabdomyosarcoma Treatment (PDQ®): Treatment - Patient Information [NCI]

 High-risk childhood rhabdomyosarcoma

 High-risk childhood rhabdomyosarcoma may be the embryonal type or the alveolar type.
 It may have spread to nearby lymph nodes and has spread to one or more of the following:

 Recurrent Childhood Rhabdomyosarcoma

 Recurrent childhood rhabdomyosarcoma is cancer that has recurred (come back) after it has been treated.
-The cancer may come back in the same place or in other parts of the body.
+The cancer may come back in the same place or in other parts of the body, such as the lung, bone, or bone marrow.
+Less often, rhabdomyosarcoma may come back in the breast in adolescent females or in the liver.

 Treatment Option Overview